TiddlyWiki/TiddlyWiki5/readme.md

 A collection of uniquely titled tiddlers.
 Although the tiddlers themselves are immutable, new tiddlers can be stored under an existing title, replacing the previous tiddler.

 Each wiki store is connected to a shadow store that is also a WikiStore() object.
-Under certain circumstances, when an attempt is made to retrieve a tiddler that doesn't exist in the store, the search continues into its shadow store (and so on, if the shadow store itself has a shadow store).
+Under usual circumstances, when an attempt is made to retrieve a tiddler that doesn't exist in the store, the search continues into its shadow store (and so on, if the shadow store itself has a shadow store).

 #### var store = new WikiStore(options)